griga23/shoe-store/lab2.md

 );
 ```

-Write both calculated promotions in a single statement set to the shoe_promotions table
+Write both calculated promotions in a single statement set to the `shoe_promotions` table.
+NOTE: There is a bug in the Web UI.
+Remove the first two lines and the last line to be able to run the statement.

 ```
 EXECUTE STATEMENT SET
 BEGIN